tumble1999/savaslabs.github.io/_posts/2015-05-20-mapping-geojson.md

 And here's the "finished" map!
 Stay tuned for more GeoJSON + Leaflet tutorials from [Savas](http://www.savaslabs.com)

+The final HTML file with inline javascript is also posted [as a gist here](https://gist.github.com/anonymous/ed35b8f27c47339490a9).

 <div id="map2" style="width: 100%; height: 300px;"></div>
 <script type="text/javascript">